Murray-Bridge-Bunyips/bunyipslib-for-rookies/src/preface.md

 ## Welcome!

-This is an introductory guide to writing the software for a FIRST Tech Challenge robot within the MBHS Student Robotics Club.
+This is an introductory guide to writing the base software for a FIRST Tech Challenge robot within the MBHS Student Robotics Club.
 This quickstart is designed to assist new programmers in bootstrapping a robot configuration and simple configuration.

 ## BunyipsLib for Rookies